claire-lex/mish/README.md

 * Create a dedicated history file
 * Store script records of all terminals
+* Increase logging and traces storage for some commands
 * Change terminal prompts
 * Provide network and AD discovery basic functions